Somali Canadians: Demographics

 According to the 2016 National Census, 62,550 people in Canada reported Somali ancestry.
 Of those, 37,115 were Somali language speakers and 4,315 were recent immigrants.

-Somalis tend to be concentrated in the southern part of the province of Ontario, especially in Ottawa and Toronto.
-The Albertan cities of Calgary and Edmonton have also seen a significant increase in their respective Somali communities.
-The neighbourhood of Rexdale in Toronto has one of the largest Somali populations in the country.
+Somalis tend to be concentrated in southern Ontario, especially in Ottawa and Toronto.
+Calgary and Edmonton, in Alberta, have also seen a significant increase in their respective Somali communities.
+The neighbourhood of Rexdale in Toronto has one of the largest Somali populations in Canada.

-According to the NHS, there are 28,475 Somalis in Canada aged 15 years and over that are eligible for the labour force.
+Records from the 2011 National Household Survey show that 28,475 Somalis in Canada aged 15 years and over are eligible for the labour force.
 Of these individuals, 15,220 are in the labour force (12,025 employed and 3,195 unemployed), and 13,255 are not in the labour force.
 The labour force participation rate is 53.5%, with an employment rate of 42% and an unemployment rate of 21%.
 In terms of class of worker in the labour force, 12,355 are employees and 1,070 are self-employed.

 The most common occupations are sales and service occupations (4,590), trades, transport and equipment operators and related occupations (2,125), occupations in education, law and social, community and government services (1,860), business, finance and administration occupations (1,685), health occupations (835), natural and applied sciences and related occupations (705), management occupations (685), occupations in manufacturing and utilities (570), occupations in art, culture, recreation and sport (235), and natural resources, agriculture and related production occupations (135).